jimena-medinarubio/Masters_thesis/README.md

 The following information can be found in this repository:

-**DELFT3D hydrodynamic model of the ocean currents around the island of Curaçao** *Code for extraction of wind datasets from ECMWF *Attribute files necessary to run the model (grid, bathymetry, open boundaries, boundary conditions, wind forcing, MDF file).
+**DELFT3D hydrodynamic model of the ocean currents around the island of Curaçao**
+  - Code for extraction of wind datasets from ECMWF
+  - Attribute files necessary to run the model (grid, bathymetry, open boundaries, boundary conditions, wind forcing, MDF file).
 See https://oss.deltares.nl/web/delft3d/manuals for more information about each of them.
-  -Model output in netCDF format.
+  - Model output in netCDF format.
 Time series of velocity components and surface elevation at each timestep.
-  -Animation of the velocity field at each timestep (snapshots included in thesis).
+  - Animation of the velocity field at each timestep (snapshots included in thesis).

-**Parcels simulation of Lagrangian trajectories** -Code needed to run the model with the velocity field as input.
+**Parcels simulation of Lagrangian trajectories**
+  - Code needed to run the model with the velocity field as input.
-  -Model output of the Lagrangian trajectories at each hour.
+  - Model output of the Lagrangian trajectories at each hour.
-  -Animation showing the particles advection over time.
+  - Animation showing the particles advection over time.

 **Kernel Density Estimation (KDE) analysis**
 Code to calculate the KDE from Lagrangian trajectories

-**Supervised Machine Learning method to classify trajectories** Given a domain parition, code to classify trajectories and obtain their itinerary at each timestep.
+**Supervised Machine Learning method to classify trajectories (KNN)** Given a domain parition, code to classify trajectories and obtain their itinerary at each timestep.

 **Exposure time**
 Code to calculate the exposure time of particles in each region of the partitioned domain using their itineraries.

 **Lagrangian Flow Network**
-  -Code to compute the transition matrix of the trajectories over the partitioned domain and obtain a graph where nodes represent each   region and the edges, the probability of transport between them.
+  - Code to compute the transition matrix of the trajectories over the partitioned domain and obtain a graph where nodes represent each   region and the edges, the probability of transport between them.
-  -Code to calculate the *betweenness centrality* of each region of the partitioned domain -Infomap algorithm used to find distinct commnities within the network.
+  - Code to calculate the *betweenness centrality* of each region of the partitioned domain
+  - *Infomap* algorithm used to find distinct commnities within the network.